DeepaNatarajan08/portfolio/README.md

 ## About Me
 Senior Technical Lead with 11+ years of experience in software development, system architecture, and project delivery.
-Currently pursuing an MBA in Project Management in Vancouver.
+An MBA in Project Management in Vancouver.
 Interested in building scalable cloud-based systems, analytics platforms, and digital products that solve real-world problems.

 ## Portfolio Projects